 The Rutgers administration is reacting to the COVID-19 health and economic crisis by making the most vulnerable people in our community—students, faculty, staff, and beyond—suffer the most.
 Get the facts about the administration’s “fiscal emergency” and reopening plans—and what Rutgers AAUP-AFT and the Coalition of Rutgers Unions are doing about them.

 - Stand in solidarity with our PTL colleagues

 - Tell us what you think about Rutgers’ reopening plans.

-- Take the union’s survey on remote teaching.
+- Watch the union’s webinars on remote teaching.

 - Join your union if you’re not already a member.

 A People-Centered Alternative